What Others Have Said About Mike Hudak

 that our subcommittee issued for consideration by the club's board at its September 2000 meeting.)

-Negotiations in which I participated at the September 2000 board meeting led to the
+Negotiations in which I participated at the club’s September 2000 national board meeting in San Francisco led to the

 Despite the new policy’s potential weaknesses I am nonetheless gratified that one of its provisions, not available under the previous policy, has been used to good advantage by some of the club’s groups.
 (See, for example,